A keen house proud house dweller who wants to share her tips on cleaning.

 Carharrt jackets are very much loved by workmen for the longevity, comfort, and overall warmth that they offer.
 Carharrt has built up a sound reputation for being the go-to brand for all things workwear and work outerwear.
 So when it comes to washing them, you want to ensure that you’re doing so in a way that protects them but also actually comes out clean.

-So here we are going to go over a special set of cleaning instructions, that can help maintain the properties of the Carharrt jacket.
-Now there is always the option of dry cleaning and letting the professionals take care of it, but if you’re looking to save that cost and overall inconvenience, you can carry out a solid clean and make sure that it's ready for future use for many years to come.
+We are going to go over a special set of cleaning instructions that can help maintain the properties of the Carharrt jacket.
+Now, there is always the option of dry cleaning and letting the professionals take care of it, but if you’re looking to save that cost and overall inconvenience, you can carry out a solid clean and make sure that it's ready for future use for many years to come.

-Now before we start we should look to Carhartt themselves and specifically what are they advising.
-They are pretty brief from their website.
+Before we start, we should look to Carhartt themselves and specifically what are they advising.
+They are pretty brief on their website.
 For their jackets they recommend the following:

 “Wash warm, do not bleach, and tumble dry medium.
 Remove promptly.”